 - Learn a bit of Korean – some say that hangul (the Korean script) is not that difficult to comprehend; at least, not as bad as Mandarin or Japanese.

 - Don’t mention the war – no really, don’t.
 It’s still a very sensitive subject, especially for older South Koreans.

-- Be aware of typhoon season – this is from June to November.
-Typhoons can be pretty scary and dangerous.
+- Be aware of typhoon season – this is from June to September.
+Typhoons can be pretty scary and sometimes dangerous.

 - Take your shoes off when you go inside people’s homes – standard practice.

 - Rules and signs are to be obeyed – on trains, on buses, wherever.
 People might not do so in your own country, but they DO here.
 Follow suit.

 - DO NOT sit in seats reserved for older people on trains – you’ll get pushed off.